 Gmail is a great email service.
 By far its biggest advantage is the amount of computer memory space that it affords you -- for free, no less -- for both storing and creating your emails.
 Its virus and junk email filtering, connectivity with other Google services, and availability of user-made add-ons are also some of its stronger points.
 Its main drawbacks are that its interface takes some getting used to (but is pretty intuitive once you get the hang of it), as well as that the advertising Gmail uses to support its "free-to-use" model cuts into its privacy and ease of use a little bit.

 And those are the pros and cons of Gmail!
 If you like what you see, and think you may want to start using Gmail, be sure to check out our next tutorial on how to create a Gmail account.
-We can also teach you how to use Gmail in such detail that you’ll become an instant pro!
+Our Gmail course will also teach you how to use Gmail in such detail that you’ll become an instant pro!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.